thanghn14/thanghn14/README.md

   As technology enthusiast and a young developer from Vietnam

-  * 📅 I used to work for Diligo Holdings and Exsoft JSC

   * 🌱 I’m currently working with Reactjs

   * 🔭 I’m currently looking for a new job